KampinKarl1/Free-RPG-Tutorial-with-Skyrim-Like-Skill-System-/README.md

 #Explosive RPG Anim Pack Input Fix

-Nov.
-7 2020 (Biden wins Pres.
-Elec. in USA)
-Changes to include targeting.
+Super Duper Important Changes to include targeting.
 ----------------------------------------------------------------------------------
 Added some code to CombatTest.cs to include targeting nearest enemy.
 Made changes to InputController.cs to reference CombatTest to call for enemy targeting.